Homebuying

 Here are the second mortgage options that let homeowners access their home equity:

-Because the HELOC is a form of revolving credit, homeowners who take out HELOCs will only have to make interest payments on what they borrow, as opposed to fixed payments.
+Because the HELOC is a form of revolving credit, homeowners who take out HELOCs will only have to make interest payments on what they borrow, as opposed to fixed payments on the full loan amount.

-Borrowers should keep in mind that banks can raise the rate of a HELOC at any time or ask you to repay the entire amount whenever they like — even if you haven’t used the whole amount.
+Borrowers should keep in mind that banks can raise the interest rate of a HELOC at any time or ask you to repay the entire amount at any point, even if you haven’t used the whole amount.

 Related: What are the penalties for breaking a variable mortgage versus a fixed one?

-Homeowners who are sure of the amount they’ll need may want to consider this option since they’ll be able to calculate the cost of borrowing as soon as they take out the loan.
+Homeowners who are sure of the amount they’ll need may want to consider this option since they can calculate the cost of borrowing when taking out the loan.

 A reverse mortgage is an option specifically designed for elderly Canadians who have paid off at least 50% of their mortgage.
 A reverse mortgage allows senior homeowners to borrow up to 55% of the value of their homes.